There are so many different ways to apply makeup, and using makeup brushes remain to be the most professional and satisfying way of doing it.

 - Gently massage and work a small amount of baby shampoo onto the damp brush head.
 Pretty much like washing your hair, but don’t mess up its natural shape.

-- Alternatively, you can swirl the brushes in a pan with diluted baby shampoo.
+- Alternatively, you can swirl them in a pan with diluted baby shampoo.

 - Rinse it gently and thoroughly under running water.

-You can also use a product like the Sigma Spa Express Brush Cleaning Mat ($25) which is a great tool for cleaning makeup brushes.
-This newly redesigned device features 7 patented textures so you can more effectively wash your makeup brushes with ease, and in half the time.
+You can also use a product like the Sigma Spa Express Brush Cleaning Mat ($25) which is a great tool for cleaning.
+This newly redesigned device features 7 patented textures so you can more effectively wash your tools with ease, and in half the time.
 Its unique design can fit most sinks, but you can also opt to use it on any flat surface possible.
-Another convenient feature of this brush cleaning mat is having suction cups at the back so you can secure it in place.
+Another convenient feature of this cleaning mat is having suction cups at the back so you can secure it in place.

 The cleaning mat sure is small enough for travel, but there is another innovative tool from Sigma Beauty that is a much better option for travel.
-The Sigma Spa 2X Brush Cleaning Glove ($39) can also aid you in cleaning your makeup brushes fast and easily.
+The Sigma Spa 2X Brush Cleaning Glove ($39) can also aid you in cleaning fast and easy.
 Designed with 8 advanced cleaning textures, it also features raised silicone for a deeper clean.
 One side of the glove is for face makeup brushes while the other side is for eye makeup brushes.
 Both ends can fit the thumb so you can easily transition from one side to the other.
-The thumb end can be used to squeeze out water from, and for reshaping, the brush.
+The thumb end can be used to squeeze out water from, and for reshaping, the bristles.

 It even comes with a microfiber insert glove that you can use to keep your hands protected from the silicone material.
 This is especially important for people with sensitive skin on their hands.

-This brush cleaning glove from Sigma Beauty is so convenient to use.
+This cleaning glove from Sigma Beauty is so convenient to use.
 It’s truly heaven sent!
-If you’re going to use baby shampoo instead of a brush cleanser, then I recommend that you get either the brush cleaning mat or this glove.
+If you’re going to use baby shampoo, then I recommend that you get either the cleaning mat or this glove.
 You definitely need this as it’s a really wonderful tool that can deep clean even the densest of all makeup brushes.

 To remove stubborn makeup residue from foundation brushes that have been used with liquid or cream products, you can use an oil-based cleanser like The Body Shop Camomile Silky Cleansing Oil before doing the above steps.
 Some people even use plain old olive oil for this purpose of removing oil buildup and makeup remnants.

-Using these safe and gentle yet effective brush cleansers extend the life of high-quality brushes.
-They are able to deep clean makeup brush bristles while disinfecting and conditioning the brush fibers.
-All traces of makeup are completely removed, while the brushes are left sanitized and smelling fresh.
+Using these safe and gentle yet effective cleansers extend the life of high-quality brushes.
+They’re able to deep clean bristles while disinfecting and conditioning the fibers.
+All traces of makeup are completely removed, while the bristles are left sanitized and smelling fresh.

-When you’re traveling or in a rush to clean your makeup brush, the steps outlined above may not be possible to do.
-As a quick solution, you can purchase a brush cleaner spray like this handy one from Clinique (Clinique Makeup Brush Cleanser).
+When you’re traveling or in a rush to clean your tools, the steps outlined above may not be possible to do.
+As a quick solution, you can purchase a cleaner spray like this handy one from Clinique (Clinique Makeup Brush Cleanser).
 Just pump 1 spray on each side of the brush you’re cleaning.
-Then, gently wipe the brush on a clean paper towel or tissue until all makeup residue is removed.
-Air dry for about a minute or two and the brush is now ready to be used again.
+Then, gently wipe it on a clean paper towel or tissue until all makeup residue is removed.
+Air dry for about a minute or two and it’s now ready to be used again.

 Another antibacterial brush spray that you can use is Trish McEvoy Makeup Brush Cleaner.
-When you need to clean and sanitize your makeup brushes in an instant, this is another option.
-It is safe to use for both natural and synthetic brushes.
-You can use it for cleaning brushes in between uses – when you don’t have time to wash your brushes.
+When you need to clean and sanitize tool in an instant, this is another option.
+It’s safe to use for both natural and synthetic types.
+You can use it for cleaning in between uses – when you don’t have time to wash them thoroughly.

 DIY Makeup Brush Cleansers